Reflections on the Occasion

 teacher and student.
 The idea that the human world is made up

 of such opposites or relatives relates to the concept of yin and

-is contradiction.
-Giordano Bruno stated, “everything in the universe
+the universe is contradiction.
+Giordano Bruno stated, "everything

 Nowadays, it seems that those who feel dissatisfied